What are Webhooks?

 - Register the webhook handler with Samsara

-Some Helpful Tools
+Helpful Tools for Getting Started

-Here are a couple helpful tools:
+Here are a few helpful tools:

 - RequestBin and webhook.site - both of these allow you to inspect webhook notification HTTP payloads.
 They provide you with a URL and a UI to inspect any HTTP requests made to that URL.
 You can configure your webhook to use the testing URL provided by one of these tools and then inspect the notifications from Samsara.